Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Spacelike region

-The pion TFF in the space-like region \eqref{solution_generic} is described predominantly by the first term, while the second and the third terms can be neglected as the $\eta,\eta'$ admixtures to the isovector current are small.
+The pion TFF in the spacelike region \eqref{solution_generic} is described predominantly by the first term, while the second and the third terms can be neglected as the $\eta,\eta'$ admixtures to the isovector current are small ($\alpha_{\pi}\gg \beta_{\pi},\gamma_{\pi}$; see Table \ref{table1}).
 For this reason, the $\pi^0$ TFF does not depend on $B(Q^2, s_0)$ and coincides with the expression obtained earlier \cite{Klopot:2010ke,Klopot:2012hd}.
-It is in agreement with CELLO\cite{Behrend:1990sr}, CLEO\cite{Gronberg:1997fj}, BaBaR\cite{Aubert:2009mc} and Belle\cite{Uehara:2012ag} experimental data.
+It is in fair agreement with the CELLO\cite{Behrend:1990sr}, CLEO\cite{Gronberg:1997fj}, BaBar\cite{Aubert:2009mc} and Belle\cite{Uehara:2012ag} experimental data.